 Recipe Step-by-Step Instructions

-1. Wash, core and carefully cut quince into small or large chunks, whichever you prefer.
+- Chop the quince.
+Wash, core and carefully cut quince into small chunks.
 Quince is very hard so pay extra attention as you try to cut it.

 Expert Tips and Recipe FAQS